pencil-code/pencil-code/README.md

   of the month at 13:00 CET via zoom (641-599-5185).
 * Please contact Jennifer Schober regarding information about the Pencil Code User Meeting 2021.
+* See the [Scientific Usage of the Pencil Code][citations] for papers using or discussing the code.

 ## List of Contributors